-WHO team heads for China as coronavirus toll hit daily record
+China slowly returns to work as coronavirus toll hits daily record

 “I’ve just been at the airport seeing off members of an advance team for the @WHO-led #2019nCoV international expert mission to #China, led by Dr Bruce Aylward, veteran of past public health emergencies,” Tedros said in a tweet from Geneva on Sunday.

 The WHO declared the outbreak a global emergency on Jan.
-30, days after the Chinese central government imposed a lockdown on 60 million people in Hubei province and its capital Wuhan, epicenter of the virus that emerged in December in a seafood market.
+30, days after the Chinese central government imposed a lockdown on 60 million people in Hubei province.

-The death toll from the outbreak in mainland China rose by 97, the largest in a single day so far, to 908 as of the end of Sunday, the National Health Commission (NHC) said on Monday.
+The death toll from the outbreak in mainland China rose by 97, the largest in a single day so far, to 908 as of the end of Sunday.

 Over the weekend, an American hospitalized in the central city of Wuhan became the first confirmed non-Chinese victim of the disease.
 A Japanese man who also died there was another suspected victim.